 The Covid 19 Pandemic had dramatically disproportionate impacts on economic and health outcomes for lower income and BIPOC residents.
 Although the pandemic has since passed, relics of its damage, particularly to high poverty Communities of Color, persist including the devastating effects of job loss, costs associated with illness and related housing insecurity.
-The Urban Institute built a tool that provides a more comprehensive lens into which communities are in greatest need of assistance, financial recovery and housing stability through emergency rental assistance.
-This mapping tool visualizes an index by census tract to assist government agencies and housing service providers in effectively prioritizing emergency rental assistance to communities in which the need is greatest based on the following measures:
+The Urban Institute built a tool that provides a more comprehensive lens into which communities are in greatest need of support, financial recovery and housing stability through emergency rental assistance.
+This mapping tool visualizes an index by census tract to assist government agencies and housing service providers in prioritizing emergency rental assistance based on the following measures11: